 It’s been said time and again that eating right, i.e. eating healthy foods, getting plenty of rest, and proper exercise will keep you in good shape and add years to your life.
 This is probably one of the most important methods of preventive care that can have a major impact on your life.
 Consider the alternative and you end up with obesity and all the attendant health problems.

-These few tips for preventive care can keep you healthier and cause you to be less likely to wind up in an emergency room or waiting to hear if the result of a biopsy is good or bad.
+These few tips for preventive care can keep you healthier and cause you to be less likely to wind up in an emergency room or wait to hear if the result of a biopsy is good or bad.
 A little prevention on the front end of your life can add years on the back end.